Heal from Codependency & Build a Self That’s Yours

 What is Codependency?

-When you struggle with codependency, you might feel unworthy or unlovable, and consistently neglect your own care and needs to focus on rescuing or pleasing others.
+If this is you, you might feel unworthy or unlovable, and you probably put your own care last while you focus on rescuing or pleasing everyone around you.

 Developing Independence & Boundaries